valeriansaliou/node-fast-ratelimit/README.md

 #### 2.2.
 Use asynchronous API (Promise catch/reject)

-**To use the asynchronous API, you need to ensure your NodeJS version supports Promises** (we use some ECMAScript 6 syntax that are not backwards-compatible).
-You can still use the synchronous API if it doesn't (the asynchronous API will throw in this case).

 ```javascript
 // This would be dynamic in your application, based on user session data, or user IP
 namespace = "user_1";